-What Rate of Breech Babies have Birth Defects?
+What Rate of Breech Babies Have Birth Defects?

-Possible Birth Defects Associated with Breech Babies
+Possible Birth Defects Associated With Breech Babies

-1. A Possibility of Autism
+1. A Possibility of Fetal Distress

 2. Chances of Down’s Syndrome

-3. Issues With Chromosomes
+3. Problems With Chromosomes

 4. Structural Deformities

-How to Prevent Breech Birth Defects?
+How to Prevent Breech Birth Defects

-4. Chiropractic Techniques
+2. Chiropractic Techniques